pablovegan/Python-tips-tools/README.md

 ### Variables

 A Python **variable** is a symbolic name that is a reference or pointer to an object.
-In Python, unlike C, different names can point to the same object/memory address.
+In Python, unlike other programming languages like C, different names can point to the same object/memory address.
 And when an object runs out of references, it is no longer accessible and Python will reclaim the allocated memory so it can be used for something else.

 In general, variable names and attributes should follow the `lower_case_with_underscores` naming convention (as with functions).
 Only constants defined on a module level should be written in `UPPER_CASE_WITH_UNDERSCORES`.